- On March 25, 2020

 8 | Amsterdam History Facts: Dutch Stock Exchange

 The modern stock exchange was actually invented in Amsterdam.
 The Dutch invented stocks.
 Trading first started on a bridge close to current Amsterdam Central train station.
-During our history tour we’ll point you to the actual bridge and the building where they kept on trading when it rained.
+During our Amsterdam History Tour our licensed guide will point you to the actual bridge and the building where they kept on trading when it rained.

 9 | Amsterdam History Facts: The VOC, World’s First Corporation